-Building new roads seems to be very much back on the Government's agenda with its continued championing of its £27bn roads programme.
-However, it doesn't stop there as the £27bn is just for the strategic roads network (trunk routes) and doesn't include the many billions for local roads.
+Building new roads is very much back on the Government's agenda with its continued championing of its £24bn RIS2 roads programme.
+However, it doesn't stop there as the £24bn is just for the strategic roads network (trunk routes) and doesn't include the many billions for local roads.
 All of this promoted by a Government and many local authorities who have supposedly signed up to take urgent action on climate change.

-The processes for building new roads are quite different depending on whether your road is a Nationally Significant Infrastructure Project (NSIP) (normally a trunk road promoted by Highways England) or a local road promoted by your local authority or a developer.
+The processes for building new roads are quite different depending on whether your road is a Nationally Significant Infrastructure Project (NSIP) (normally a trunk road promoted by National Highways) or a local road promoted by your local authority or a developer.